Groom Speech Template

-Thank the caterers, the venue, people who have travelled far etc – It’s unnecessary.
+Don’t thank the caterers, the venue, people who have travelled far etc. – It’s unnecessary.

-Ignore the feedback of friends – It’s always worth testing your speech on a mate but this means you have to listen to them.
+Don’t ignore the feedback of friends – It’s always worth testing your speech on a mate, but this means you have to listen to them.
 If someone doesn’t get a joke, don’t waste your time explaining it as you won’t be able to do that on the day.

 Don’t talk over laughter – You’ve worked hard for those laughs – don’t rush them.
 Always wait until your guests have settled down before continuing with your speech.

 Don’t get overly soppy – Get the balance right between sweet and just showing off.
 Leave the pet names at home and keep anything overly gushing for the bedroom.